 Scientific name: Lophius piscatorius

-Where to catch: Monkfish are a deep water fish which stays at depths of around fifty metres and usually substantially deeper than this.
+Monkfish are a deep water fish which stays at depths of around fifty metres and usually substantially deeper than this.
 Monkfish are mainly found in the northeast Atlantic along with parts of the Irish Sea, the English Channel and the North Sea.
-With Norway being an extremely good place to target the bigger specimens destinations such as Versteralen and Risoysundet give customers a great chance of catching one.
+With Norway being an extremely good place to target the bigger specimens, a destination such as Versteralen will give customers the perfect chance of catching one.

-Contact Us: Think fishing in Norway sounds like your type of fishing holiday?
+Think fishing in Norway sounds like your type of fishing holiday?
 Enquire today and our experts will help you with everything you need to know to set-up your dream Monkfish fishing trip.
-Alternatively, you can visit our Norway section to browse all our tours to help you find a perfect fishing holiday to Norway.
+Alternatively, you can visit our Norway section to browse all our tours to help you find a perfect fishing holiday in Norway.